kevintruong/til/Synchronization/Synchronization,-Part-2:-Counting-Semaphores.md

+# Counting semaphores

 ## What is a counting semaphore?

 ----

 A counting semaphore contains a value[ non negative ]  and supports two operations "wait" and "post".

-* Post increments the semaphore and immediately returns.
+-Post increments the semaphore and immediately returns.
-* "wait" will _wait_ if the count is zero.
+-"wait" will _wait_ if the count is zero.
 If the count is non-zero the _wait_ call decrements the count and immediately returns.

 ## Why are they names as "wait"& "post"?
 (A counting semaphore )